Fences – Saga of a Song

 2016: And Wilson’s words came to life again … when they came off the big screen … in the form of the film titled, “Fences”.
 This time the director was DENZEL WASHINGTON.
 “Man proposes … God disposes!”

-Rest in Heaven, CLEBERT FORD, KIM HAMILTON, AUGUST WILSON and BB KING.
+Rest in Heaven, CLEBERT FORD, KIM HAMILTON, AUGUST WILSON, BB KING and this past year … MARY ALICE.
 Your presence down here is sorely missed by many.
 But, we have your work to remember you by, thank God.
 And thank you.

 Love, Dennis, Liz and Brother Phil.